jpedrosa/sua/docs/ServerSocket.md

 While forking the processes, it is relatively slower.
-But consider that with forking processes we don't have to worry about multiple threads and we could be able to use C code that is not meant to be thread safe, say in graphic libraries that you want to use or any other kind of library for that matter.
+But consider that with forking processes we don't have to worry about multiple threads and we could be able to use C code that is not meant to be thread safe, say in graphics library that you want to use or any other kind of library for that matter.
 Scripting languages often have a Global Interpreter Lock that makes them single threaded for the most part, but it enables them to access C library code that is not